fmartig/RepData_PeerAssessment1/PA1_template.md

 ***
 #### Loading and preprocessing the data

-The data are provided in a zip file.
-After setting the working directory with `setwd()`, the following code was run to unzip the file and load the data.
+After setting the working directory with `setwd()`, the following code was run to unzip and load the data.

 ```r